 The 3GPP system shall support a Short Message to be routed to different emergency response centres, depending on the type of emergency as specified in 10.1.

-The Short Message Service to emergency response centre shall be supported without a SIM/USIM/ISIM being present.
+The Short Message Service to emergency response centre may be supported for roaming UEs and in limited service state, including the case of SIM/USIM/ISIM not being present.

-Note 1: It will be left to the national authorities to decide whether the network accepts Short Message Service to emergency response centre without the SIM/USIM/ISIM.
+Note 1: It is left to the national authorities to decide whether the network accepts Short Message Service to emergency response centre in limited service state, including the case without the SIM/USIM/ISIM.

 The Short Message Service to emergency response centre shall be able to use the same identification methods as for emergency calls, as specified in 10.1.1.

 Subject to local/regional regulations Short Message Service to emergency response centre shall support location service as specified in chapter 10.6.

+For Short Message over IMS, the following requirements apply:

+Subject to local/regional regulations, Short Message Service to emergency response centre shall be able to support upgrade of emergency SMS to voice over IMS, for the same PSAP operator (e..g. if a PSAP supports both).

+Subject to local/regional regulations, Short Message Service to emergency response centre shall be able to support reliable and timely SMS responses from the PSAP.